-- complete and submit your application through the portal - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.
+- complete and submit your application through the online portal - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.

 You will receive confirmation when you submit your application.
-You can view and print a copy of your submitted application on the portal for your own records.

 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
-If we consider you have provided false or misleading information we may not progress your application.
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995.
+If we consider that you have provided false or misleading information we may not progress your application.
 If you find an error in your application after submitting it, you should call us immediately on 13 28 46.